Global rates of convergence for nonconvex optimization on manifolds: Example: smooth semidefinite programs

-We further note that, in fact, problems~\eqref{eq:SDP} and~\eqref{eq:BM} are already equivalent (that is, have the same optimal value) for $p$ as small as $\lceil\sqrt{2n}\rceil$~\citep{burer2005local}.
-This is because the SDP~\eqref{eq:SDP} always admits a low-rank solution.
-In~\citep{boumal2016bmsmooth}, it is shown that, generically in $C$, if $p \geq \lceil\sqrt{2n}\rceil$, then all second-order critical points of~\eqref{eq:BM} are globally optimal (despite nonconvexity).
-This means RTR globally converges to global optimizers with cheaper iterations (due to reduced dimensionality); but there is no statement of quality pertaining to \emph{approximate} second-order critical points for such small $p$.
+In~\citep{boumal2016bmapproach}, it is shown that, generically in $C$, if $p \geq \lceil\sqrt{2n}\rceil$, then all second-order critical points of~\eqref{eq:BM} are globally optimal (despite nonconvexity).
+This means RTR globally converges to global optimizers with cheaper iterations (due to reduced dimensionality).
+Unfortunately, there is no statement of quality pertaining to \emph{approximate} second-order critical points for such small $p$, so that this analysis is not sufficient to obtain an improved worst-case complexity bound.

+These bounds are worse than guarantees provided by interior point methods.
+Indeed, following~\citep[\S4.3.3, with eq.\,(4.3.12)]{nesterov2004introductory}, interior point methods achieve a solution in $\calO(n^{3.5}\log(n/\delta))$ arithmetic operations.
+Yet, numerical experiments in~\citep{boumal2016bmapproach} suggest RTR often outperforms interior point methods, indicating the bound $\calO(n^{10}/\delta^3)$ is wildly pessimistic.
+We report it here mainly because, to the best of our knowledge, this is the first explicit bound for a Burer--Monteiro approach to solving a semidefinite program.

+A number of factors drive the gap between our worst-case bound and practice.
+In particular, strategies far more efficient than the $LDL\transpose$ factorization in Lemma~\ref{lem:EigenStep} are used to compute second-order steps, and they can exploit structure in $C$.
+High accuracy solutions are reached owing to RTR typically converging superlinearly, locally.
+And $p$ is chosen much smaller than $n+1$.

+See also~\citep{mei2017solvingSDPs} for formal complexity results in a setting where $p$ is allowed to be independent of $n$; this precludes reaching an objective value arbitrarily close to optimal, in exchange for cheaper computations.